shinesac/covid-19/README.md

 Instructions:

+- open index.html (this is the main page and has links to the other pages).

 -Try to submit any form without filling out required field to see alert and function -Fill out form properly and press submit.
 Then press cancel on the confirmation alert box to see the "no data submitted" message and that entered values remain in the form
 -Fill out form properly and press submit.
 See reported/confirmed count increase with each submission.